QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

 As we discussed in `fundamental types <missing>`_, the semantics of ``missing`` are that mathematical operations will not silently ignore it

-In order to allow ``missing`` in a column, you can create/load the dataframe from a source with missings, or
+In order to allow ``missing`` in a column, you can create/load the dataframe from a source with missings, or call ``allowmissing!`` on a column

 .. code-block:: julia